 Those with a Pennsylvania (or other state) vehicle registration plate or placard or Severely Disabled Veteran registrations are the only persons permitted to park in handicap parking spaces.

 For temporary disabling conditions, apply for a temporary placard from the state in which you reside.
 The Wellness Coordinator in the Student Center, Room 1180 has the Pennsylvania forms available and will assist you in filing them with the state.
 If you have a temporary-disabling condition not covered under Pennsylvania State vehicle statutes, apply for temporary medical parking with the staff in the Student Center, Room 1180.

 A handicap permit authorizes parking in any designated (i.e., lined) space, when there are no spaces available in the handicap parking area.

-Visitors to the Marple Campus must park in general parking lots A through H and J through O.
+Visitors to the Marple Campus must park in general parking.
+General parking lots are those lots labeled Blue or Gold, without gates

 The following vehicles are subject to towing and storage at the owner’s expense: vehicles that remain parked on any campus overnight without permission from the Director of Safety and Security, vehicles that present a traffic hazard, vehicles that have three unpaid tickets, vehicles with fourth-offense parking/traffic violations or vehicles that impede the normal functions of the College.
 It is the responsibility of the vehicle owner/operator to request special overnight parking permission from the Director of Safety and Security.

-You may appeal tickets issued by the College for parking or traffic violations – within 10 days of the invoice date through the following link.
+You may appeal tickets issued by the College for parking or traffic violations – within 10 days of the invoice date.